 Skeletal dysplasia is a group of genetic disorders characterized by short stature.
 They are frequently associated with a range of orthopaedic problems.
 Many children with skeletal dysplasia have a variety of medical and social concerns that cannot adequately be addressed by single visits with a pediatrician or internist.

-To meet your child’s more complex needs, we understand that it requires ongoing coordinated treatment by specialists in the field.
-For this reason, the Missouri Skeletal Dysplasia Clinic at MU Health Care Children’s Hospital offers children a unique opportunity to have a comprehensive assessment performed by a variety of specialists.
+To meet your child’s more complex needs, our Missouri Skeletal Dysplasia Clinic offers children a unique opportunity to have a comprehensive assessment performed by a variety of specialists.
+Our team approach includes our pediatric orthopaedics experts as well as specialists in genetics, radiology, nutrition, nursing and physical and occupational therapy.

 Nonsurgical treatments for spinal stenosis may include: